Companion Planting Checker

 - Intercropping

-- Growing two or more crops in the same space at the same time, often to use space, light, roots, or timing more efficiently.
+- Growing two or more crops in the same space during the same season.

-- A botanical family such as Solanaceae or Brassicaceae whose members can share pests, diseases, or rotation concerns.
+- A botanical group whose members may share pests, diseases, growth habits, or rotation concerns.

 - Allelopathy

-- Plant-produced compounds that can suppress nearby seed germination or growth in some conditions.
+- Plant-produced chemicals that can suppress nearby germination or growth in some conditions.

 - Beneficial insects

-- Pollinators, predators, parasitoids, and other insects that can support garden productivity or pest balance.
+- Pollinators, predators, parasitoids, and decomposers that can support garden health.

 - Water zone

-- A part of the bed or container group that can be watered differently from nearby plants.
+- A part of a bed, pot group, or irrigation setup that can be watered differently from nearby plants.

 - Root volume

-- The amount of usable soil or potting mix available for roots, water, nutrients, and stable growth.
+- The usable soil or potting mix available for roots, water, nutrients, and plant support.

 References:

-- Companion planting in home gardens, University of Minnesota Extension.
+- Companion planting in home gardens, University of Minnesota Extension, reviewed in 2026.

 - Companion Planting, Oregon State University Extension Service, June 2021.